A Punter’s Perspective

 Ok, this could get messy.

 I’ve been thinking a lot about volunteerism lately.
-And in choosing to write on topic, I realise this is not a new subject, and has been covered substantially, and in these pages within the last 12 months or so by others.
+And in choosing to write on the topic, I realise this is not a new subject, and it’s been covered substantially.
+Including in the pages of Trad and Now magazine in the last 12 months or so by others.

-But I’m choosing to delve and dive a little deeper, as the hypnotist said to the snorkeller, and look at motivations and treatment of volunteers.
+But I’m choosing to delve and dive a little deeper, as the hypnotist said to the snorkeller.
+And look at motivations, experiences, and the treatment of volunteers.

 I, and many volunteers such as me, do not expect thanks or praise for my/our efforts.
 We don’t.